• Skip to primary navigation

 Recipe Tips and Tricks

-• Recently, the FDA banned Red 3 dye however, this ban does not go into effect until January 15, 2027.
+• Red Food Coloring Alternatives: Recently, the FDA banned Red 3 dye however, this ban does not go into effect until January 15, 2027.
 The McCormick Red Food Coloring that I used in this recipe, which is typically found in most supermarkets, unfortunately, does contain the banned ingredient.
 However, some red food colorings on the market do not contain the banned ingredient.
 Amazon sells a variety of natural food colorings, ranging from powder to gel to liquid.
 The one that I would recommend, that is closest to what I used in this recipe, is this Amazon Fresh Red Food coloring.
 You can also get plant-based food colorings at Whole Foods, which come in a pack of four colors.

 Other Great Red Velvet Recipes